 We have the RPA in place that allows us to sell, with limited recourse, qualifying Receivables.
+For sales prior to those outstanding as at September 30, 2022, the Company did not retain any interests in the Receivables.
+However, due to the Transaction, the Company entered into a termination and repurchase agreement with CIBC and the outstanding Receivables as at September 30, 2022 are subject to a repurchase feature.
 Details are outlined in the "Liquidity and Capital Resources - Accounts Receivable Purchase Agreement" section above.